 But the time-saving advantages of a car dryer are not the only benefit.
 These machines are not exactly cheap, so it wouldn’t be worth it to buy one just for a little time-saving.
 The real reason to buy a car dryer is the fact that it will give you better results.
 When you wash your car and leave it in the sun to dry, you will almost certainly be able to see streaks, circles, and water spots on both the body and the windows.
 It may be a small thing, but it irritates me, and it probably also irritates anyone else who wants their car to be clean and appealing to the eye.

 A car dryer will eliminate this problem, leaving your vehicle with a shiny, clean, smooth finish that glistens flawlessly in the sun.
-We should, of course, mention the common practice of drying your car with towels or chamois.
+We should, of course, mention the common practice of drying your truck and bike rack with towels or chamois.
 This is certainly not the worst method, but it takes too long.
 In the time it takes to soak up every drop of water from your vehicle’s surfaces, you almost could have let the sun do the job.

 The toweling approach will keep your car from showing streaks, circles, and water spots, but only if the towel itself is very clean.
 This means that you have to wash it between uses, adding even more time to the process.
 A car drying tool, by contrast, can do the job in five to ten minutes.
 Because this is a specialized and moderately expensive tool, it is very important to choose the right one.

 1. Air Force Master Blaster Revolution